-8 For more about the program, see the LSC Final Analysis for H.B.
-23 (PDF), which is available on the General Assembly's website: legislature.ohio.gov.
+12 For more about the program, see the LSC Final Analysis for H.B.
+23, which is available on the General Assembly's website: legislature.ohio.gov.

-- □ Issue an AEC when the owner of a motor vehicle subject to the E-Check Program submits an attestation form affirming that the motor vehicle complies with all Ohio and U.S. laws governing motor vehicle emissions; - □ Deliver an AEC within 30 business days after receipt of the attestation form by mail and within five business days after electronic receipt; - □ Reject an attestation form for various reasons, including that an attestation form contains false information; and - □ Send a notice letter to an owner who submits an attestation form containing false information and allow the owner to correct the form. - Requires an owner to have an emissions test performed on the owner's motor vehicle and obtain an inspection certificate, instead of an AEC, if an attestation form is rejected and not corrected. - Requires the Registrar of Motor Vehicles to accept an AEC in lieu of an inspection certificate for the purpose of registering a motor vehicle in an E-Check county. - Requires the Registrar to ensure that owners registering motor vehicles in E-Check counties receive information about the AEC process. - Expands the new motor vehicle exemption under the E-Check Program so that it applies to motor vehicles six years old or newer, rather than four years old or newer. - Creates a new exemption for hybrid motor vehicles that are seven years old or newer.
+- Requires the Registrar of Motor Vehicles to accept an AEC in lieu of an inspection certificate for the purpose of registering a motor vehicle in an E-Check county. - Requires the Registrar to ensure that owners registering motor vehicles in E-Check counties receive information about the AEC process. - Expands the new motor vehicle exemption under the E-Check program so that it applies to motor vehicles six years old or newer, rather than four years old or newer as in current law. - Creates a new exemption for hybrid motor vehicles that are seven years old or newer. - Postpones the requirement to implement the alternative emissions certification program until the U.S. EPA approves the program under the federal Clean Air Act.